 This program covers the broad context of urban issues including regionalism, community, and public infrastructure.
-Addressing current issues involving the homeless, senior citizens, and demographic trends allows this class to provide an informational with urban settings.
+Addressing current issues involving the homeless, senior citizens, and demographic trends allows this class to provide an informational base relative to social, political and economic issues associated with urban settings.